 Buying a Kitchen Island:

 If you thought kitchen islands were only a built-in feature of some kitchens, you’re only partly correct.
 Custom kitchen islands are only one option.
 If building custom kitchen islands in your home isn’t in the budget, try a rolling kitchen island.
-Mobile kitchen islands look just as nice as built-in kitchen islands, and they have the added benefit of being portable.
+Mobile kitchen islands look just as nice as stationary kitchen islands, and they have the added benefit of being portable.
 Not only can you move your kitchen island around when you need to reconfigure your kitchen space; you can also take your rolling kitchen island with you if you ever move.

 If you’re worried that your kitchen may be too small to accommodate traditional kitchen island designs, don’t give up yet.
 There are many sizes and kitchen island styles to choose from.
 It’s entirely possible to find a kitchen island that is just the right size and style for your kitchen.
 With butcher blocks, kitchen carts, shelves and cabinets, you can increase the counter space and storage areas in even the smallest kitchens.

 Benefits of Kitchen Islands:

 There are many types of storage available in kitchen island styles, from drawers and shelves to cupboards and cabinets.
 Before you shop for kitchen cabinet islands, think about the kinds of items you need to store in your kitchen island.
 If you have small appliances you would like to put away in a cupboard, look for kitchen cabinet islands that provide plenty of sturdy shelves to keep mixers or choppers in easy reach.
 Do you have too many utensils and too much silverware to fit in your drawers?
 Look for kitchen island designs that provide drawers and slots for all your spoons, knives and forks.
 When you have beautiful dishes or a colorful mixer you want to display, look to hutches or similar cabinets for kitchen island ideas.
 For more tips, see How to Maximize Kitchen Storage.